reymilyrestaurant/reymilyrestaurant.github.io/README.md

 <section class="home">
     <h2>Welcome to Reymily Restaurant</h2>
     <p>Discover the heart of Filipino cuisine at Reymily Restaurant, a beloved family-owned gem founded in 1997 by Mr. Reymundo and Mrs. Emily Bae.</p>
     <p>Located in the serene Sitio Suha, Barangay Bigaan, San Teodoro, Oriental Mindoro, this charming eatery brings the flavors of home to your table.
-Indulge in flavorful Filipino dishes made with love and tradition.</p>
+Indulge in flavorful Filipino dishes made with love and tradition, including their best-selling Lomi, Pancit, Palabok, and more.
+Perfect for gatherings or casual meals, every bite at Reymily Restaurant tells a story of heritage and passion.
+With warm hospitality and fresh, locally sourced ingredients, you'll feel like family from the moment you arrive.
+Stop by and experience the authentic taste of Filipino comfort food.
+Visit Reymily Restaurant today and make every meal a celebration!.</p>
 </section>

 <section class="menu">